osilander/203.311/Week4/Week4.md

 #### Making Good Use of Summary Statistics

 Next, let's next look quickly inside the files.
-However, we don't want to open them up - they're quite large (okay, they're not *that* large).
-Even so, we use the simple terminal command you know well, `head` (you could also use `less` or `tail`.
+However, we don't want to open them up - they're quite large (well, not *that* large for sequencing data).
+We will use the simple terminal command you know well, `head` (you could also use `less` or `tail`.
 You have encountered all of them previously):
 ```bash
 # Here we first have to use zcat, not head directly, or cat,
 # as the files are zipped.